nabiharaza/CoffeeRun/README.md

 - Frontend: Modify files in `frontend/`.
 - Database: Connect to `localhost:5400` with credentials `postgres:postgres`.]

+### Assumptions
+- Debts are only paid via paying for others coffee expense.

-### Assumptions and Caveats 🌵
+### Limitations and Caveats 🌵
 - User authentication and authorization is not implemented.
 - Users cannot be added/removed once the group is created.
-- Searching is not implemented for groups
+- Searching capability is not available for groups
 - Error handling is limited.